Republican Guard (Albania): Socialist Republican Guard (1945–1991)

 After the World War II, the Guard would be named Special Battalion of the General Staff, being a structure within the People's Defense Division (DMP).

-In February 1947, the department was renamed Republican Guard Department.
+In February 1947, the department was renamed the Republican Guard Department.
 By the end of the 1940s, the Guard began to recruit servicemen through the conscription service; until then it consisted of ex-Partisans of the Albanian National Liberation Army (UNÇSH).
 In 1951, the Guard became part of the Ministry of Internal Affairs, which charged the battalion with the function of preserving and securing the high-ranking state officials and important members of the communist party, including their residential areas in Ish-Blloku.
 During these years until November 1968, the Guard was strengthened and modernized, following which the guard battalion numbered around 600 personnel of all ranks.

 After the Soviet-Albanian split and the Warsaw Pact invasion of Czechoslovakia in 1968, the Guard underwent a structural and quantitative change.
 It was increased from 1 to 3 battalions.
 In addition, there were 4 battalions of reservists, a central Command and permanent staff with officers.
 Also, the Artillery Command was created.